Course Descriptions - Science

 CHEMISTRY 11 (MCH--11)

 Chemistry 11 is an introductory course designed to lay a good foundation for future studies in chemistry.
-The course emphasizes manipulation of equipment, observation of experimental phenomena, data analysis and problem solving.
-The following topics are studied: Chemical safety, description and classification of matter, nomenclature, mole concept and reaction stoichiometry, atomic structure, periodic table, an introduction to bonding, aqueous solutions and an introduction to organic chemistry.
+The course emphasizes manipulation of equipment, observation of experimental phenomena, calculations involving algebra, data analysis and problem solving.
+Lessons will incorporate the ways of learning and the perspectives of First People’s communities whenever possible.
+The following topics are studied: Chemical safety, description and classification of matter, nomenclature, mole concept and reaction stoichiometry involving strong numeracy skills, atomic structure, the periodic table, an introduction to bonding, aqueous solutions and an introduction to organic chemistry.
 Additional topics may be studied at the discretion of the instructor.
-A scientific calculator is required.
-A strong background in Science 10 and Math 10 is recommended.
+A strong background in Science 10 and Math 10 Foundations and Precalculus is recommended.

 CHEMISTRY 11: HONOURS (MCH--11---H)